timdewild/matnimation/README.md

 ```

 ### Step 4: Construct and Render Animation
 Lastly, we construct an `Animation` object which takes the `canvas` as input, in addition to the `interval` keyword which specifies the time interval between succesive frames in milliseconds (ms).
 The default is set to 30 ms. We render the animation via the `render` method, which takes the filename (or filepath) as input.
-The final animation will have a duration of `N * interval` milliseconds.
-In our case, we have `N_timesteps=200` steps or frames and take the interval to be 20 ms, so that our final animation is 4 seconds.
+The final animation will have a duration of `N_timesteps * interval` milliseconds.
+In our case, we have 200 steps or frames and take the interval to be 20 ms, so that our final animation is 4 seconds.

 ```python
 animation = Animation(canvas, interval = 20)